 Clinical Trials Accelerator Platform

-The Clinical Trials Accelerator Platform is a UK-wide initiative bringing together cystic fibrosis (CF) centres to support the CF community access and participate in CF clinical trials.
+CTAP is a UK-wide initiative bringing together NHS cystic fibrosis (CF) centres to support people with CF to access and participate in CF clinical trials

 Take a look at our annual Trials Accelerator Impact Report, highlighting the achievements of the programme since its launch three years ago (last updated November 2020).